Since day one our mission has been to provide affordable homes in communities that are stable and supportive.

 With close links to local colleges, the Foyer offers training programmes aimed at helping residents towards independence in their own home – 200 young people a year achieve this goal.

-We’ve also been working with Kissing It Better, a charity that promotes and shares good healthcare practice in eight of our care homes.
+We’ve worked with Kissing It Better, a charity that promotes and shares good healthcare practice in eight of our care homes.
 The charity organises programmes where school, college and university students visit local care homes to bring laughter, care and friendship.
 This has proven to be particularly helpful for older people with dementia.
 “The young people bring their own special talents to every project,” says Susan Walls of Kissing it Better.

 “It’s amazing to watch as young people come through the door, armed with talent, energy and enthusiasm.
 Our programmes help communities show how much they care about their older people.”

 There are many personal stories to come out of the project.
 One customer is now attending an arts course at a local arts centre.
 Another has renewed confidence and gone on to teach art to other people in the community.
-Peggy Smith, a customer from Jack Simpson House, has become the Resident Poet, featuring in a piece for BBC television news.
+Peggy Smith, a customer from Jack Simpson House, became the Resident Poet, featuring in a piece for BBC television news.

 The Festival of Creativity is huge; it’s vast – what we see here today in the exhibition space and the activities room and the festival weekend based in Devon is the main focus of the Festival of Creativity.